fatiando/2023-kegs/extended-abstract/README.md

 <!-- Who are using fatiando and their achievements. -->
 <!-- Future goals? -->

-After more than a decade since Fatiando a Terra project was born, the project lives thanks to a network of collaborators and users that actively participate in its development.
+After more than a decade since them Fatiando a Terra project was born, the project lives thanks to a network of collaborators and users that actively participate in its development.
-It keeps proving that collaborative software development for science and industry is possible under an open-source environment.
+It keeps proving that a collaborative and community-driven software development for science and industry is possible under an open-source environment.
-Its development turns out to be useful not only for their direct users, but also to the whole ecosystem: by proving tools they can actually depend and by setting an example of how to develop and maintain open-source geoscientific tools.
+Its development turns out to be useful not only for their direct users, but also to the whole ecosystem: by providing tools that other projects can depend on and by setting an example of how to develop and maintain open-source geoscientific tools.

 Fatiando has been used by students as researchers as core parts of their Thesis and scientific articles, but also by the industry.